Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Introduction

-There exist a number of different approaches in which ordinal relationships can be evaluated (see also Section \ref{subsubsection_relwork_difftypesordinalinfo} for more discussion).
-While comparisons of the form $d(A,B) < d(C,D)$ are the most general form, they are rarely used in practice.
-In particular in scenarios of human computation and crowdsourcing it is popular to show three objects at the time and to either ask for information on $d(A,B) < d(A,C)$ (``which of the bottom two images is more similar to the top one?'') or on outliers (``which among the following three images is the odd one out?'').
-In this paper, however, we argue for a different kind of question.
-Given three objects, we ask which of the objects is ``the most central'' object (the best representative for the three objects).
-The answers then have the form
+There exist several different approaches in which ordinal relationships can be evaluated (see Section \ref{subsubsection_relwork_difftypesordinalinfo} for more discussion and references).
+While comparisons of the form $d(A,B) \stackrel{\mbox{ ?}}{<} d(C,D)$ as in \eqref{ord_dist_intro} are the most general form, there are other forms that, depending on the application, are of higher relevance.
+In particular in scenarios of human-based computation and crowdsourcing it is popular to show three objects $A$, $B$, and $C$ at a time and to ask for information on $d(A,B) \stackrel{\mbox{ ?}}{<} d(A,C)$, that is, compared to \eqref{ord_dist_intro}, object $D$ equals object $A$ (``Which of the bottom two images is more similar to the top one?'').
+Recently, \citet{crowdmedian} proposed an algorithm for estimating a medoid of a data set $\dataset$ based on statements of the form